leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 env.close()  # drop the PhysiCell gymnasium environment
 ```

-And kill the python runtime.
+And kill the Python runtime.
 ```python
 exit()
 ```